Pelleport station

-Pelleport (/fr/) is a station of the Paris Métro, serving Line 3bis.
+Pelleport (/fr/) is a station of the Paris Metro, serving Line 3bis.
 It was opened on 27 November 1921 when Line 3 was extended from Gambetta to Porte des Lilas.
 On 27 March 1971, it was transferred to Line 3bis upon the establishment of the line.

 History

 The station opened on November 27, 1921 with the entry into service of the extension of line 3 from Gambetta to Porte des Lilas.

 It owes its name to its location at the intersection with Rue Pelleport, which pays homage to 19th-century military leader Viscount Pierre de Pelleport (1773-1855) who was a major general.
 He was seriously wounded at the Battle of Eylau in 1807, and served in the armies of the Restoration before being appointed to the Chamber of Peers in 1841.

 From 1940, under the Occupation, the chief supervisor of the station Lucien Noël set up a network of resistance fighters.
 He was arrested in October of the following year and shot on January 24, 1942 at the fortress of Mont-Valérien.

 On March 27, 1971, the station was transferred to Line 3bis, which resulted from the isolation of the section between Gambetta and Porte des Lilas of Line 3 in the form of an independent line, following the extension of the first to Gallieni.

 As part of RATP's Renouveau du métro program, the station corridors and platform lighting were renovated on May 19, 2006.

 In 2019, 329,597 passengers passed through the station which placed it at 302nd position out 302 for its usage.